Peate History, Family Crest & Coats of Arms

 Early Notables of the Peate family (pre 1700)

-between the 15th and 17th centuries; Phineas Pett...
-Another 36 words (3 lines of text) are included under the topic Early Peate Notables in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) are included under the topic Early Peate Notables in all our PDF Extended History products and printed products wherever possible.

 Peate Settlers in Australia in the 19th Century